olutosinbanjo/direction_field/README.md

 **O1.** To use the differential equation of a falling object as a case study.

-**O2.** To use an open source application software in developing programs for the direction field plot.
+**O2.** To use an open source application softwar in developing programs for the direction field plot.

-**O3.** To explore the numerical package of the python software in developing programs for the direction field plot.
+**O3.** To explore the numerical package of the python software (numpy) in developing programs for the direction field plot.

-**O4.** To extend the functionality of the programs developed in O3. with Intel's data parallel python package - data parallel control, dpctl, and numba-dppy to demonstrate heterogeneous computing.
+**O4.** To extend the functionality of the programs developed in O3. with packages provided in the Intel’s Distribution for Python* (IDP*) in order to demonstrate heterogeneous computing.

-**O5.** To explore the possibilities of increasing performance of python programs developed in 03. with the data parallel package offered by Intel.
+**O5.** To explore the possibilities of increasing performance of the python programs developed in 03. with the data parallel package offered by Intel.

 ## Approach